wonderrxjr/TronBot/README.md

 # TronBot
-Discord Moderation/Fun bot for the offical Daft Punk Discord
+Discord Moderation bot for the offical Daft Punk Discord

 **This bot will probably only work on the Daft Punk Discord server once complete**